learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 Instead of passing in hard-coded context in the above example, a more powerful and practical example would have the context determined from processing the models.

+## Conclusion and Final Words
+Django templates are used in industry as are convenient, reusable, and flexible.
+According to the official Django Developers Survey in 2021, [79%](https://lp.jetbrains.com/django-developer-survey-2021-486/) of Django developers use the Django Template Engine.

+It is important to note they are rendered on the server side, which may lead to performance issues and poor user experience.
+However, combining them with JavaScript (AJAX, React, etc.) is an effective way to mitigate this issue.